What are the attributes that make a great CEO?

 - Within a week, Starbucks announced that almost all of its 8,000-plus US stores would close for an afternoon while 175,000 employees received racial-bias training.

-We can argue about the success of this training and lament that it was even necessary, but by following the CEO-in-a-crisis template, Johnson changed the narrative and Starbucks came out on the other side.
+We can argue about the success of this training over whether it was even necessary, but by following the CEO-in-a-crisis template, Johnson changed the narrative and the incident is now considered an example of good leadership during a crisis.

 Carsten Spohr, CEO of Lufthansa

 To describe the events in which a suicidal Germanwings pilot deliberately crashed a plane, killing 150 passengers and crew as a crisis downplays the size of that tragedy.
-Again, the CEO of Lufthansa, the parent company of Germanwings, genuinely and profoundly apologized over and over, expressing enormous emotion and empathy with the victims and their families.
-Lufthansa’s gentle and protective treatment of the victims’ families undermined their compassion – actions can speak louder than words in difficult times.
+The CEO of Lufthansa, the parent company of Germanwings, rendered profound and multiple apologies, expressing enormous emotion and empathy with the victims and their families.
+Lufthansa’s compassionate treatment of the victims’ families stood out as an example of good crisis leadership.

 When addressing the public and his employees, Carsten Spohr was honest, describing the crash as “our worst nightmare,” and, just like Jacinda Ardern, he made swift policy changes to ensure that a similar tragedy could never happen again.